 “Psychologists of religion may assist neurobiology by providing research data that could serve as material for constructing testable neurobiological hypotheses, data resulting, for instance, from studying an individual’s perception of God and the numinous, the psychological characteristics of meditation, deep prayer, contemplation etc.” (9).

-More recently the psychology of religion has become involved with clinical practice given that it encourages a comprehensive approach to human suffering and healing (10).
+More recently, the psychology of religion has become involved with clinical practice as it encourages a comprehensive approach to human suffering and healing (10).
 Some of the physical, emotional, behavioural, and social problems of clients are often related to religious meaning-giving systems and religious attitudes.
 As such, the ‘clinical psychology of religion’ applies insights from the psychology of religion and general psychology, and attempts to engage the relations between religion, worldview, and mental health (11).
 This psychologist deals with psychodiagnostics and psychotherapy but concentrates primarily on the role religion or worldview plays in mental health problems.

 1. Mischel, Walter.
 “Psychology.”
 In Encyclopedia Britannica.
 Available.

 2. Beit-Hallahmi, Benjamin.
 1980.
 “Psychology of Religion – what do we know?”
 Archive for the Psychology of Religion 14(1), p.
 228.

 4. Hood Jr., Ralph.
 2000.
 “American Psychology of Religion and the “Journal for the Scientific Study of Religion.””
 Journal for the Scientific Study of Religion 39(4), p.
 531.

 6. Pruyser, Paul.
 1987.
 “Where Do We Go from Here?
 Scenarios for the Psychology of Religion.”
 Journal for the Scientific Study of Religion 26(2), p.
 173.

 7. Smart, Ninian.
 1992.
 The World’s Religions.
 Cambridge: Cambridge University Press. p.
 22.